gcr-solutions/recommender-system-dev-workshop/docs/develop-experience/8_change_method/_index.en.md

 ./change-method.sh ps-rank
 ```

-After execution, open the Argo CD website and click **REFRESH**, you will see that containers are synchronizing and updating.
-This process takes about 1 minute.
+After execution, open the Argo CD website and wait for the synchronization to complete.

 Open the Demo Website, at this time the Recommendation System has been changed to use aws-personalized-ranking model rather than DKN model for ranking process.
 Click three news, and open the logs of the Rank Pod on the Argo CD website.
 You can see the ranking result contains the word **ps-rank**.